 Life in Thailand is incredibly difficult for children with disabilities and for their caregivers.
-CCD seeks to develop the physical, mental, emotional, social and spiritual needs of the children under its care and to support their families, often coping with poverty, loneliness and isolation.
+The Christian Care Foundation for Children with Disabilities (CCD) seeks to develop the physical, mental, emotional, social and spiritual needs of the children under its care.
+It also works to support their families, often coping with poverty, loneliness and isolation.

 Anglican Aid, in partnership with The Geoff Wilson Fund, supports the work of CCD in Chai Nat, a rural area about 200 kms north of the capital, Bangkok.
 Its focus is on promoting community-based rehabilitation as much as possible and to teach and encourage the local community to become deeply involved in the long-term care for the children.
 A second centre has expanded the work of CCD so that twice the number of families and children with disabilities are helped.

 We support the following activities in Chai Nat:

 - Children visit the CCD centre for physiotherapy, education and group activities.

 - CCD staff members visit two local government schools to run group activities for children with learning difficulties and special needs.

 - CCD staff members collaborate with local service providers (schools, hospitals, medical clinics) and local government departments to assist caregivers and to increase the profile of CCD’s work in Chai Nat.

 - Regular Christian ministry featuring Bible stories, singing and prayer time.